 The first time I got nervous was at Termini station (I took the Leonardo Express train from the airport into the city).
 We don’t have train stations like that in Canada, so I was taken aback by the size.
 I knew my hostel was close by, right across the street in fact, but I couldn’t get orientated in the station.
 I didn’t want to pull out a map and look like a distracted tourist, an easy target for thieves.
 Lesson #2: Always look like you know what you are doing.
 Project confidence, even if it’s fake.
 So I just went to the nearest exit and started walking confidently.
 After traipsing half way around the train station I finally came across my hostel.

-I dropped off my luggage and went out for a long walk I didn’t have a plan for where I was going.
+I dropped off my luggage and went out for a long walk.
+I didn’t have a plan for where I was going.
 If I saw something that looked interesting, I went towards it.
 I had no idea where I was, but I knew I was well away from the touristy areas.
-I found quiet streets lined with the cute buildings with painted shutters and balconies I love so much.
-I came across small but beautiful fountains, family owned shops and restaurants, parks, old walls that, had they been able to talk, would tell fascinating stories.
+I found quiet streets lined with cute buildings that had the painted shutters and balconies I love so much.
+I came across small but beautiful fountains, family owned shops and restaurants, parks, old walls that had they been able to talk would tell fascinating stories.

-Which brings me to my final lesson- Lesson #6: Travel will test you, change you, force you to grow.
+Now for my final lesson- Lesson #6: Travel will test you, change you, force you to grow.
 I learned so much about myself and came home with a sense of independence, confidence and personal fulfillment.
-It was the best three weeks of my life and helped shape me into the woman I am today.
+My trip to Italy was the best three weeks of my life.
+Especially meaningful was my solo trip to Rome.
+That time alone in Rome, with all its struggles and unexpected discoveries, helped shape me into the woman I am today.

 Okay I lied, one more lesson.
 Lesson #7: Don’t let anyone scare you off of travelling alone.
-I truly think it’s one of the best gifts you can give yourself.
+I truly think solo travel is one of the best gifts you can give yourself.